laurarnichols/CrossSectionCalculations/SiVH3/GaNPaper/posToNeut/zerothOrder/TME/README.md

  iBandFinit  = 1024         ! final state initial band
  iBandFfinal = 1024         ! final state final band
 ```
-* For gamma-point, I accidentally used 1089 as the max initial state rather than 1088, but I fixed it moving forward
-* With gamma-point, used 132 processors and took 2 minutes
+* For 3x3x3 mesh, used 512 processes with `-nk 16` and a walltime of 30 minutes